Raigyo/laravel-api/readme.md

 *June 2019*

 > 🔨 Laravel - Api.
-Tutorial from [Medium](https://medium.com/employbl/build-an-api-with-laravel-5-7-b3aa16ca2e69)
+Tutorial from [Medium](https://medium.com/employbl/build-an-api-with-laravel-5-7-b3aa16ca2e69).
+The goal of the exercise is to create a database managed by tinkle and make some unit testing

 * * *